thirstycode/Raspi-output-catcher/README.md

 -	07:21:56 PM 03 09 --> posted with username angelinajolie143
 :
+-	08:20:10 AM 11 10 --> some error with posting having username urvashirautela26
 -	08:19:25 AM 11 10 --> posted with username realshrutihaasan
 -	08:19:12 AM 11 10 --> posted with username tamannaah.143
 -	08:19:04 AM 11 10 --> some error with posting having username angelinajolie143